 Our acquisition and merger activities involve unanticipated delays, costs and other problems.
 If we encounter unanticipated problems with one of our acquisitions, our senior management may be required to divert attention away from other aspects of our business.
 We may lose key employees and customers of the acquired and merged businesses, and we may be unable to commercially develop acquired technologies.
 With any future acquisition or merger, we may also risk entering markets in which we have limited prior experience.
 Additionally, we may fail to consummate proposed acquisitions or divestitures, after incurring expenses and devoting substantial resources, including management time, to such transactions.
 Acquisitions also pose the risk that we may be exposed to successor liability relating to actions by an acquired company and its management before the acquisition.
 The due diligence we conduct in connection with an acquisition, and any contractual guarantees or indemnities that we receive from the sellers of acquired companies, may not be sufficient to protect us from, or compensate us for, actual liabilities that we assume or incur in connection with acquisitions we complete.
 Additionally, depending upon the acquisition opportunities available, we also may need to raise additional funds through the capital markets or arrange for additional bank financing in order to consummate such acquisitions or to fund capital expenditures necessary to integrate such acquired businesses.
 We also may not be able to raise the substantial capital required for acquisitions and integrations on satisfactory terms, if at all.
-In addition, if we elect to utilize shares of common stock or other equity securities in order to finance one or more acquisitions, existing stockholders of our company could experience dilution in the value of their securities, which could be material.
+In addition, if we elect to utilize shares of common stock or other equity securities as consideration for one or more acquisitions or business combinations, or if we issue common stock or other equity securities in order to finance one or more acquisitions, existing stockholders of our company could experience dilution in the value of their securities, which could be material.